seewhyjay/tp/docs/DeveloperGuide.md

 1. User requests to list all assignments
 2. CampusCompanion shows a list of assignments with their details
-3. User requests to edit a assignment's information by specifying the updated information.
+3. User requests to edit an assignment's information by specifying the updated information.
 4. CampusCompanion confirms the update of the assignment's information.

     Use case ends.